 U.S. development assistance focuses on building the tools for democratic participation, promoting economic growth, providing for health and education, and addressing security concerns in developing nations, while at the same time responding to humanitarian disasters.
 Such investments are crucial to improving the lives of people around the world and enhancing our own national security.
-At the same time, we must invest in reform in countries so that these efforts will not go to waste, but provide both the necessary tools and the right incentives for host governments to secure the conditions necessary for their citizens to achieve their full potential secure the conditions necessary for their citizens to achieve their full potential.
+At the same time, we must invest in reform in countries so that these efforts will not go to waste, but provide both the necessary tools and the right incentives for host governments to secure the conditions necessary for their citizens to achieve their full potential.
+Relieving the burden of heavily indebted countries is essential to ending a desta-

 Relieving the burden of heavily indebted countries is essential to ending a destabilizing lend-and-forgive approach to development assistance for poorer countries and allowing these countries to progress on the road to prosperity.
 At the Gleneagles summit last July, the G-8 agreed on a landmark initiative to provide 100 percent cancellation of qualifying Heavily Indebted Poor Countries' debt obligations to the World Bank, the African Development Bank, and the International Monetary Fund.
 U.S. leadership was instrumental in securing this agreement.
 We estimate that a total of 42 countries will receive up to \$60 billion in debt relief as a result of this initiative.
 The budget that I present to you today fully supports the U.S. share of the multilateral debt forgiveness provided by the G-8 proposal.